kanghee931210/Backmirror/README.md

 # Backmirror
-check your This is a rearview mirror that automatically checks what's behind you using deep learning and a webcam.
+This is a rearview mirror that uses deep learning and a webcam to automatically check what's behind you.

 ## install